-The performance of the Named Executive Officers for the period ended December 31, 2018 was measured with respect to the following objectives:
+The performance of the Named Executive Officers for the period ended December 31, 2019 was measured with respect to the following objectives:

-- 1) Achievement of certain milestones relating to the preclinical development for IND filing, and market awareness of CG-806. - 2) Achievement of certain milestones relating to the efforts to lift the APTO-253 clinical hold. - 3) Metrics related to the improvement of the financial position and market recognition and coverage of the Corporation.

-4) Metrics related to corporate development and strategic activities, including in connection with competitive positioning and partnering, intellectual property portfolio and human resources.
+- 1) Achievement of certain milestones for the development of the CG-806 program, including with regard to the preclinical development, as well as certain manufacture and non-clinical activities. - 2) Achievement of certain milestones for the development of the APTO-253 program, including with regards to the Phase 1b trial in AML/MDS Patients, as well as other clinical and pre-clinical activities. - 3) Metrics related to the improvement of the financial position, market recognition and analyst coverage of the Corporation. - 4) Metrics related to corporate development and strategic activities, in connection with competitive positioning and partnering, intellectual property portfolio and human resources

-Each of the above objectives is weighted at 40%, 30%, 20% and 10%, respectively, in relation to assessment of satisfaction of overall corporate objectives and determination of any general corporate bonuses.
+Each of the above objectives is weighted at 60%, 10%, 15% and 15%, respectively, in relation to assessment of satisfaction of overall corporate objectives and determination of any general corporate bonuses.